Iskar (river): Upper course

 The Iskar headwaters consist of three forks in the northern slopes of Rila, Bulgaria's highest mountain range.
 The 23 km long Cherni (black) Iskar is considered the main stem of the river.
-It takes its source from the Chamovsko Lake (2,500 m) to the north-east of the Damga Peak (2,669 m) and from there the river flows in north-eastern direction through the Govedartsi Valley, fuelled by the waters of the Chanakgyolski, Malyovishki and Urdini Lakes.
+It takes its source from the Chamovsko Lake (2,500 m) to the north-east of the summit of Damga (2,669 m) and from there the river flows in north-eastern direction through the Govedartsi Valley, fuelled by the waters of the Chanakgyolski, Malyovishki and Urdini Lakes.
 Cherni Iskar's discharge at Goverdartsi is 1.60 m3/s; its basin covers 237 km2.
 Beli (white) Iskar is the longest of the three with a length of 28 km and its springs are at the northern slopes of the Redzhepitsa Peak (2,677 m).
 It forms a deep and steep valley and has a basin of 91 km2.
-One of its tributaries, the Bistritsa, takes its beginning from the Musala Lakes under the slopes of Musala (2,925 m), the highest summit of the Balkan Peninsula.
+One of its tributaries, the Musalenska Bistritsa, takes its beginning from the Musala Lakes under the slopes of Musala (2,925 m), the highest summit of the Balkan Peninsula.
 In its upper course at an altitude of 1,900 m is located the Beli Iskar Reservoir, constructed between 1939 and 1945, that powers a small 16 MW hydro power station.
 Levi (left) Iskar is the smallest of the three and has its origins at the northern slopes of the Marinkyovistsa Peak (2,636 m).
 It flows through a deep valley for 18 km until its confluence with Cherni Iskar downstream of the village Mala Tsarkva and has a watershed of 56 km2.

 Iskar proper is formed by the confluence of Beli and Cherni Iskar and remains a typical mountain turbulent river with very large inclination and dragging force before entering the Samokov valley at an altitude of 950 m.
 It flows through the town of Samokov and is joined by its first significant left tributary, the Palakaria a few kilometres to the north.
 As it emerges out of the valley the river fills the Iskar Reservoir, the largest artificial lake in Bulgaria.
 Downstream of the dam the Iskar flows in north-western direction and forms the 22 km long Pancharevo Gorge that divides the Vitosha and Plana Mountains in the west and the Sredna Gora mountain range in the east.
 There it fills the Pasarel Reservoir and Lake Pancharevo.